MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Prepare-IE11.md

 - Versions of Windows that don't support [Files On-Demand](https://support.microsoft.com/office/0e6860d3-d9f3-4971-b321-7092438fb38e).
 Files On-Demand requires Windows 10 Fall Creators Update (version 1709 or later) or Windows Server 2019.
 However, selective sync can be used as a workaround.

 > [!NOTE]
-> We understand that some customers may continue to use Open with Explorer to access document libraries.
-To avoid disruption, these customers will be able to use this feature for a limited time in the classic experience when they go to a document library in Internet Explorer 11.
+> We understand that some customers may continue to use Open with Explorer or View in File Explorer to access document libraries.
+To avoid disruption, these customers will be able to use Open with Explorer or View in File Explorer when they go to a document library in Internet Explorer 11.
+These features remain in maintenance mode and aren't receiving further development.
 We encourage all customers to move to OneDrive sync for a better user experience and easier access to files.

 ## Use Power Apps to automate business processes